 This paper simulates a system of socioeconomic status (SES)-based affirmative action in college admissions and examines the extent to which it can produce racial diversity in selective colleges.
 Using simulation models, we investigate the potential relative effects of race- and/or SES-based affirmative action policies on the racial and socioeconomic distribution of students in colleges.
-These simulations suggest three important patterns: (a) practical SES-based affirmative action policies do not yield nearly as much racial diversity as do race-based policies; (b) there is little evidence that affirmative action policies produce systemic academic mismatch; on average, affirmative action policies do not sort minority students into colleges for which they are academically unqualified; and (c) the use of affirmative action policies by some colleges affects enrollment patterns in other colleges.
+These simulations suggest four important patterns: (a) even relatively aggressive SES-based affirmative action policies do not mimic the effects of race-based policies on racial diversity; likewise race-based affirmative action policies do not mimic the effects of SES-based policies on SES diversity; (b) SES-based affirmative action in combination with targeted recruitment shows the potential to be comparable to race-based affirmative action on its own; (c) there is little evidence that, for minority students, race-based policies lead to differences in the average achievement of their college peers that are notably greater than the differences we observe under SES-based affirmative action or scenarios with no affirmative action of any type; and (d) the use of affirmative action policies by some colleges reduces the diversity of similar-quality colleges that do not have such policies.

 Can Socioeconomic Status Substitute for Race in Affirmative Action College Admissions Policies?
 Evidence from a Simulation Model

-In its 2013 decision in Fisher v.
-University of Texas at Austin, the Supreme Court upheld the concept of affirmative action but issued a challenge to university administrators and scholars: In order to use race-based affirmative action, they must show "that no workable race-neutral alternatives would produce the educational benefits of diversity" (Fisher v.
+In its 2013 Fisher v.
+University of Texas at Austin decision, the Supreme Court upheld the concept of affirmative action but issued a challenge to university administrators and scholars: In order to use race-based affirmative action, they must show "that no workable race-neutral alternatives would produce the educational benefits of diversity" (Fisher v.
 University of Texas at Austin, 2013, p.
 11).
 The decision acknowledged that racial diversity is a legitimate goal of public university admissions policies, but the court expressed skepticism about whether race-based affirmative action policies were necessary to achieve that goal.
-In June 2015, the court agreed to rehear the Fisher case during its 2015-2016 term.
+After remanding the case to a lower court, the Supreme Court reheard the Fisher case during its 2015-16 term.
 Both the 2013 Fisher decision and its pending review by the court suggest that it is crucial that we understand the relative effectiveness of different types of admissions policies to increase racial diversity in selective colleges.

 One potential workable race-neutral alternative admissions policy that might yield racial diversity at selective universities is affirmative action based on socioeconomic status (SES) rather than race.
-Such policies would presumably avoid the constitutional challenge of racial discrimination.
-But can SES-based policies produce sufficient racial diversity to satisfy the state's legitimate educational interests?
+Such a policy would presumably avoid the constitutional challenge of racial discrimination.
+But can SES-based policies produce sufficient racial diversity to satisfy states' legitimate educational interests?
 This paper addresses that question.